BenWiederhake/solitaire-aide/README.md

 because the result will eventually be needed for further operations (like count cut, etc.)
 Shuffle decks and repeat until you get it right at least two decks in a row.

-Next, I played with `stream_calc.py`, but somehow I just don't really get the hang of it.

-So I went to play with `stream_letters.py`, which finally taught me the skill of converting numbers and letters:  The letter of `JOT` accidentally settle exactly on the positions of 10, 15, and 20.
-I already know that `A=1,Z=0=26`, so that allows for quick conversion.
+`stream_letters.py` taught me the skill of converting numbers and letters: By coincidence, the German name of the letter `j` is `JOT`, and the letters `JOT` just happen to be coincidentally the 10th, 15th, and 20th letter of the alphabet.

-Equipped with this knowledge, `stream_calc.py` begins to become easy, too.
+I already know the first few and last few letters by heart, so that allows for rapid conversion.

+Next, I played with `stream_calc.py`, which puts this skill to the extremes: encode/decode random letters and offsets.
+To make it a bit more realistic, and potentially train my brain to be faster around the most frequent letters, I did not pick the *uniform* random letter distribution, but rather the actual frequencies of each letter in English text.

 FIXME

 ## TODOs

-* Implement `stream_gen.py`
 * Implement `deck_key.py`
-* Implement `stream_calc.py`
 * Sample texts that feel nice
 * Implement `example_{en,de}code.py`